oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Note that the ``access_token`` parameter should be set to a callable.
 This is useful when the connection pool needs to expand and create new connections but the current token has expired.
-In such a case, the callable should return a string specifying the new, valid Azure AD OAuth2 token.
+In such a case, the callable should return a string specifying the new, valid Entra ID OAuth2 token.

 **Standalone Connections Thick Mode Using OAuth2 Tokens**